 The minutes of the VNSoP during the Influenza pandemic have also been made available online.
 These minutes report on the number of patients being seen, nurses hired and their health, patient cases, relief efforts to support families, and funds raised for victims.

 The annual report of the VNSoP summarizes the effort of the organization during the Influenza pandemic are available online.

 Women’s Auxiliary of the Hospital of University of Pennsylvania’s Ward G (Children’s Ward)

-An organization of women who met periodically to discuss the needs of children being treated in the children’s ward of the Hospital of the University of Pennsylvania.
+The Women’s Auxiliary was an organization of women who met periodically to discuss the needs of children being treated in the children’s ward of the Hospital of the University of Pennsylvania.
 Items digitized portray the actions and activities of nursing institutions during the Influenza Pandemic of 1918.
 These minutes report on the children’s cases and relief efforts to support families and orphans.

-Like what you see?
+Interested in digital materials?
 Consider donating to the Center to fund future projects.
 Email us to learn more.

 Funding and support for projects provided by:

 Alice Fisher Society Fellowship for Historical Research in Nursing, Alumnae Association of the Philadelphia General Hospital School of Nursing